AKST/Australian-Address-Boundaries-Land-Property-Price-Database/sql/nsw_lrs/README.md

 - The lot / section / plan information for the property.
 - Their legal property description
     - This includes a ton of information.

+## What this Schema _actually does_

+This schema seeks to mirror the relevant data relating to departments.